CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Dead bodies that contain something--whether mutant or stalker.
 Mutant corpses that have decayed or been looted cannot be interacted with, and thus will not have a marker.
 > [!TIP]
-> If you use my *Milspec PDA* addon, the `bodies_use_mpda_rules` setting will cause body markers to use Milspec PDA's visibility rules--meaning that you'll only see a marker if your PDA allows you to see them on your map.
+> If you use my *Milspec PDA* addon, the [bodies_use_mpda_rules](#body-markers-obey-milspec-pda-rules) setting will cause body markers to use Milspec PDA's visibility rules--meaning that you'll only see a marker if you also see them on your PDA map.
 ## Breakable boxes
 * Config setting: `scan_boxes`